Here’s How Startup Founders Should Offer Employee Equity

 Not to mention, how you structure things with employee number one can have serious financial impacts down the road.
 So it’s important to create a startup compensation package that reflect the company culture and financial outcomes you actually want.

-Disclaimer: You should always work with your attorney and tax advisor when building your equity strategy.
-But, to help you get started, we’ve outlined nine steps and key decisions you’ll have to make when structuring a plan that’s right for your company.
+Disclaimer: You should always work with your attorney and tax advisor when building your employee equity strategy.
+But, to help you get started, we’ve outlined nine steps and key decisions you’ll have to make when structuring an equity plan that’s right for your company.

-One of the major benefits of offering employee stock options is that they can help you recruit top talent.
+One of the major benefits of offering startup stock options is that they can help you recruit top talent.
 Who are the crucial hires you need over the next 12 to 24 months?